-Bizagi allows you to include custom components into a feature referred to as Component Library.
+Bizagi lets you include custom components through the Component Library.

-That is, you may write you own code in order to directly integrate APIs, or especially to perform additional processing aimed at application integration in your business processes, as described at Application integration.
+You can write you own code to directly integrate APIs, or especially to perform additional processing aimed at application integration in your business processes, as described at Application integration.

 Before you continue

-Recall that additional integration approaches allow you to have your processes easily use a generic SOAP Web services connector or use Bizagi Connectors, which enable you to invoke web services with no programming needed.
+Additional integration approaches lets your processes easily use a generic SOAP Web services connector or use Bizagi Connectors, which enable you to invoke web services with no programming needed.

 About the Component Library

-The Component Library allows you to develop or reuse APIs or your own class libraries, so that you build them by using an IDE (Visual Studio) in your laptop (i.e, acting as a middleware repository of developed components).
+The Component Library lets you to develop or reuse APIs or your own class libraries, that you build using an IDE (like Visual Studio) in your laptop.
+The Component Library acts as a middleware repository of developed components.

-Though it allows you to connect to web services, applications in general, legacy systems or databases, you may also extend the logic and processing capabilities of business rules by bundling such libraries inside Bizagi (.DLL assemblies).
+Though it allows you to connect to web services, applications in general, legacy systems or databases, you can also extend the logic and processing capabilities of business rules by bundling libraries inside Bizagi (.DLL assemblies).

-Once registered in the Component Library, components’ public methods can be directly invoked from the Processes’ business rules (from either synchronous or asynchronous tasks).
+Once components are registered in the Component Library, you can directly invoke their public methods from the Processes’ business rules (from either synchronous or asynchronous tasks).

 To view an example, refer to Component library example.